 When And Why Are UTXO Important?

 For those who may not be familiar, atomic swaps are peer-to-peer crypto trades that do not require a middleman or third party.
 There are no escrow services, proxy tokens, or other centralized accounts.
-Rather, atomic swaps are trades of cryptocurrency directly between users’ wallets, blockchain to blockchain.
+Rather, atomic swaps are trades of cryptocurrency directly between users’ wallets.